QuteFuzz/QuteFuzz2.0/README.md

 - Gates can also be written the same way in the grammar.
 See [`pytket.bnf`](examples/pytket.bnf).
 - Wildcards are expanded out, with a maximum set to 50.
 So `expr+` becomes `expr expr .... expr` in memory, 50 times.
-- Any grammar rules that you want to be replaced with custom code or function calls should be written with at least one branch in the grammar.
-For instance, to write imports, I add `imports = PLACEHOLDER;` in the grammar.

 ### Limitations

 The grammar parser can handle most of the BNF syntax, up to simple groupings with / without wildcards like `(term (expr)+ hello)*`.
 However, things like `term ("+" | "-") expr` are tokenised, but not parsed correctly.

-### Major TODOS
-These are limitations that turned out to be quite a pain, so are important to get fixed
-- [x] `circuit = circuit_def qreg+ statement+;` does not work as expected.
-In general consecutive wildcards seem to be buggy.
-This has to be broken down into `circuit = circuit_def qregs statements;`.

 ## AST builder